veikman/runwrap/README.md

 ### No advanced options

 Currently, only a maximum width can be specified for wrapping text.
-More advanced options cannot currently be passed to `textwrap`.
+More advanced options cannot currently be passed through `runwrap` to `textwrap`.

 ### Width is applied locally to each paragraph